Woman building an employee advocacy program.

 Article Outline

-We’ve talked about the importance of creating an employee advocacy program that will help your business raise awareness, get more leads, and close more deals.
-Now, let’s review a step-by-step process for creating an advocacy plan today.
+We’ve talked about the importance employee advocacy that will help your business raise awareness, get more leads, and close more deals.
+Now, let’s review a step-by-step process for creating an employee advocacy program today.

 Now to building your plan.

-The first part of your strategy involves deciding what the program’s goals and KPIs are, and how they will be measured.
+The first part of your strategy involves deciding what the employee advocacy program’s goals and KPIs are, and how they will be measured.
 There are two types of metrics important to track:

 You’ll need to understand who will be participating in the program.
 Customer-facing roles, such as sales, marketing, and customer success should be prioritized.
 This will help you reach the most relevant audience, and in turn increase the advocates’ thought-leadership status.